wenzhengjiang/xv6-labs-2020/README.md

 ### [Thread](https://github.com/wenzhengjiang/xv6-labs-2020/tree/thread)
 Implemented a simple user-level threading library and some threading programs.

-This is a fairly straightforward lab, yet I was still amazed how simple threading can be implemented (by restoring and recovering a few registers).
+This is a fairly straightforward lab, yet I'm still amazed how simple threading can be implemented (by restoring and recovering a few registers).

 ### [Lock](https://github.com/wenzhengjiang/xv6-labs-2020/tree/lock)
 Improved parallelism of memory allocator and block cache by reducing lock contention.